Who we are

 We don’t have a big corporation backing us.
 No magazine, no TV network.
 We are self-sustaining.
 On the revenue side, we are a four-legged stool.
 Together they make a unique business model that allows us to pay people fairly and deliver great content.

-1) Advertising.
+2) Advertising.
 We're old school.
 I actually went to journalism school and came up in an era when there was a wall between advertising and editorial.
-I do not like concealing links to ads in articles, and I don't even like placing ads within articles.
-So I confine all ads to the top and side of the page so they are not intrusive.
+I do not like placing ads in articles so I confine all ads to the top, sides, and bottom of the page so they are not intrusive.
 If you look on the right side on the desktop version of the site, a lot of what appears to be ads are really my recommendations of products I love that I know can help you become a better cook.
 Click on them and they take you to an article on this site, not to a manufacturer.
 Also, some of them are for charitable causes.

 Neither do I sell ads.
 I use companies called “ad networks” to sell ads and we have a sales director who helps.
 Networks typically take about 40% right off the top.
 Lately ad rates have been declining rapidly.
 Websites and blogs who depend on ads are hurting.